lukechi1219/zenith524_app/privacy-policy.md

 ### Core App Functionality
 - Provide Focus timer services and productivity tracking
-- Save and sync your session data across devices through Firebase cloud services
+- Save and sync your session data across devices through our services
-- Store tasks and session data in Firestore for enhanced functionality
+- Store tasks and session data in our services for enhanced functionality
-- Maintain your app preferences and settings both locally and in the cloud
+- Maintain your app preferences and settings both locally and in our services
 - Calculate productivity statistics, focus rates, and daily time summaries
 - Enable offline mode with automatic sync when online
 - Provide gamification features including badges, experience points, and streaks